OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 # 2. Fluent Forms

 [Fluent Forms](https://wordpress.org/plugins/fluentform/) is another popular form builder known for being easy to use and easy to get started with.
-You can create contact, survey, order, conversation forms and more with it.
+You can create contact, survey, order, conversation forms and more.
 Just like WS Form, Fluent Forms comes with over 66 ready-made forms and over 50 form fields.
 They claim to be accessible and fast.
 Let's see what our tests show.
 It comes with generous free and paid versions.

 ![Fluent Forms Lighthouse Performance and Accessibility result](/blog/assets/posts/best-wp-form/fluentforms-lighthouse.png "Fluent Forms Lighthouse Performance and Accessibility result")